 Have you tried any of these tips with your teenager?
 How did it go?
 Do you have any of your own tips you like to share?
 Let us know!

 One of the most popular areas of contemporary interest for modern family health surrounds the benefice of a gluten-free diet.
 I first discovered the health benefits of a gluten-free diet after the birth of my daughter.
 According to Forbes, over 3.1 million people were on a gluten-free diet in the USA in 2009.
 However, just over 70% of these people did not have celiac disease but instead chose a gluten-free diet for the additional health benefits.
+Read more about my top five benefits of going gluten-free (for the modern family.)

 Gluten is a protein that occurs in grains such as wheat and barley.
 Some people have celiac disease.
 This means that their body has an autoimmune response to these proteins which is not normal and can cause serious illness.
 It is also possible that rather than having celiac disease you are have what is called a gluten sensitivity.
 This means that gluten may cause your digestive system to become irritated or inflamed.
 Either way, consuming gluten causes sickness and/or discomfort.